Cyphre117/PrototypeDevTDD/TDD.md

 SDL_GL_SetAttribute(SDL_GL_CONTEXT_MINOR_VERSION, 0);
 ~~~

-In the end we were able to have a window with a GLES context running on Windows, and the only non reusable code ended up being the few lines of test shader written in desktop hlsl.

 ## Compiling SDL for Android
-After confirming our technology could be adapted to the new platform, we needed to put it to practice.
-SDL is written in c and our engine in c++, so to compile it and run it on an android device the Native Development Kit (NDK) has to be used.
-The first step was therefore to compile the example android project provided with the SDL 2.x source.
-This is an Eclipse/androidSDK project that contains all the Java files required to start the application and interface with SDL's function calls and any c/c++ files the user wants to add.
-For a number of unfortunate coincidences however, this proved to be a harder task than it seemed.
-In fact, android sdk support for Eclipse has recently been discontinued in favor of Android Studio, which means the example project had to be ported to the new IDE unless we wanted to try and find an old version of Eclipse with androidSDK and develop in an obsolete environment.
-Other than the minor annoyances of changing IDE however, the biggest problem was that since Android Studio is a relatively new tool, its current NDK support is not complete and anything more than compiling a single c/c++ file with native function definitions in it requires one of the following things:

-* Either downloading an experimental plugin for Gradle (the build automation system used by Android Studio) with NDK support, which is still being worked on in these months

-* Or tricking Gradle into thinking your project has no native code by changing the build script, and then running NDK build tools manually from the command line, effectively compiling your java project and c/c++ files in two separate steps.

-After spending a lot of time trying to automate the whole process with the experimental plugin and struggling with its DSL (the language use to write gradle scripts) syntax  changing week by week, we decided to temporary settle for option two.
 The following list describes the process with which we managed to get the SDL android project to run on Android Studio's emulator (Nexus 5):

 1. Download Android Studio, the android NDK and the SDL2 source code.